-Editor’s Note: gNB action in case of UP security mismatch are FFS.

 At an N2-handover the AMF shall include in the handover request message to the target gNB, the UE's UP security policy.
 The target gNB shall reject all PDU sessions for which it cannot comply with the corresponding received UP security policy and indicate the reject-cause to the target AMF.
 For all other PDU sessions, the target gNB shall activate UP confidentiality and/or UP integrity protection per DRB according to the received UE's UP security policy.

 6.6.2 UP security activation mechanism